DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 ## Run your program

-Start up the session for running programs -- log in to a `dunegpvm` interactive computer for session #3
+[YouTube Lecture Part 2](https://youtu.be/8-M2ZV-zNXs): Start up the session for running programs -- log in to a `dunegpvm` interactive computer for session #3

 ~~~